bevesce/TodoFlow/README.md

 # Changelog #

+- 2013-08-10 - added todify - iOS pythonista script that adds task tagged with *@today* to notification center
 - 2013-05-19 - minor improvement in how abbreviations in queries are expanded
 - 2013-05-14 - fixed bug in sublime package (bad changing type of item when project has trailing tags)
 - 2013-05-11 - new utility - qr_to_drafts